Skyharbour And JV Partner Orano Commence 2024 Exploration Programs At The Preston Uranium Project

-(MENAFN- GlobeNewsWire - Nasdaq) VANCOUVER, British Columbia, April 03, 2024 (GLOBE NEWSWIRE) -- Skyharbour Resources Ltd. (TSX-V: SYH ) (OTCQX: SYHBF ) (Frankfurt: SC1P ) (“Skyharbour” or the“Company”), is pleased to announce that its joint-venture partner company, Orano Canada Inc. (“Orano”), has commenced a comprehensive 2024 field campaign at the 49,635 hectare Preston Uranium Project (“Preston” or the“Property”) located in the western Athabasca Basin, Saskatchewan, Canada.
+(MENAFN- GlobeNewsWire - Nasdaq) Vancouver, BC, April 03, 2024 (GLOBE NEWSWIRE) -- Skyharbour Resources Ltd. (TSX-V: SYH ) (OTCQX: SYHB F ) (Frankfurt: SC1P ) (“Skyharbour” or the“Company”), is pleased to announce that its joint-venture partner company, Orano Canada Inc. (“Orano”), has commenced a comprehensive 2024 field campaign at the 49,635 hectare Preston Uranium Project (“Preston” or the“Property”) located in the western Athabasca Basin, Saskatchewan, Canada.
 The program will include a ground electromagnetic survey (ML-TEM), a ground gravity survey, and a Spatiotemporal Geochemical Hydrocarbons (SGH) soil sampling program.

 Location Map of Preston Project: